JaTrev/digital-assets/README.md

 # Digital Assets

-A data pipeline application for collecting and analyzing digital asset data.
+A data pipeline repository for collecting and analyzing digital asset data.

 ## Project Structure